 November 12, 2015

-There are not a lot of soups that my youngest son, Will, really likes, but this beef vegetable soup is one of his favorites.
+Beef Vegetable Soup, there are not a lot of soups that my youngest son, Will, really likes, but this is one of his favorites.
 He requested this soup the other day and, of course, I made it for him.
 He calls it the “vegetable soup with green beans in it”!
 Truthfully, I have not made this in some time and had some difficulty locating the recipe.

 I love vegetable soup and this recipe is full of vegetables!
 Canned soup does not even begin to compare!
 It is loosely based on one I found in a magazine many years ago.
 It is made with stewing beef but cut into smaller pieces.
 The original recipe did not include onion, olive oil, pepper, salt, or a can of petite tomatoes added to the broth.
 The acidity from the tomatoes makes the meat very tender.